 2. No project communication plan

-The PMI also notes that high-performance organizations who finished 80% of projects are twice as likely to have communication plans in place than low-performing counterparts.
+The PMI also notes that high-performance organizations that finished 80% of projects are twice as likely to have communication plans in place than low-performing counterparts.

-Without a communication plan, project contributors will not understand the objectives of the project and their role in achieving these goals.
+Without a communication plan, your team will struggle to understand the objectives of the project and their role in achieving these goals.